Compulsory Purchase Reform Practitioner Advisory Group minutes: March 2024

 Members agreed that although CP is a valuable tool, there is currently a resistance to using the legislation due to its complexity and the long timescales involved.
 There was a shared view that it is not widely understood by the public (including why it is not used more readily) and that there is a need to demystify CP and make it clearer/more accessible.

 Members were generally comfortable with the proposed objectives/parameters and in broad agreement with them as a central “mission statement”.
 There were some detailed comments and suggestions as to the potential order/emphasis of the draft objectives.
-TW offered to share the presentation so members could consider further and send any further comments.
+SG offered to share the presentation so members could consider further and send any further comments.

-TW presentation part 2 - How will reform be taken forward?
+Part 2 - How will reform be taken forward?
 When might change happen?

-TW outlined how SG proposes to take the reform programme forward.
+The second part of the presentation outlined how SG proposes to take the reform programme forward.
 Intention is to structure the policy development phase of the work around a series of themes/topics that act as building blocks, which provide basis for exploring and unpacking issues in detail, engaging with stakeholders and moving towards a robust set of consultation proposals.

 Part 2 discussion